ruby-amqp/rubymarchhare.info/articles/getting_started.md

 We recommend that you read the following guides next, if possible, in this order:

  * [AMQP 0.9.1 Model Explained](http://www.rabbitmq.com/tutorials/amqp-concepts.html).
 A simple 2 page long introduction to the AMQP Model concepts and features.
-Understanding the AMQP 0.9.1 Model will make a lot of other documentation, both for Hot Bunnies and RabbitMQ itself, easier to follow.
+Understanding the AMQP 0.9.1 Model will make a lot of other documentation, both for March Hare and RabbitMQ itself, easier to follow.
 With this guide, you don't have to waste hours of time reading the whole specification.
  * [Connecting to the broker](/articles/connecting.html).
-This guide explains how to connect to an RabbitMQ and how to integrate Hot Bunnies into standalone and Web applications.
+This guide explains how to connect to an RabbitMQ and how to integrate March Hare into standalone and Web applications.
  * [Queues and Consumers](/articles/queues.html).
 This guide focuses on features that consumer applications use heavily.
  * [Exchanges and Publishers](/articles/exchanges.html).
 This guide focuses on features that producer applications use heavily.
  * [Error Handling and Recovery](/articles/error_handling.html).
 This guide explains how to handle protocol errors, network failures and other things that may go wrong in real world projects.